zachbabanov/QRSC/README.md

 |  2  | Timer reload                         | Timer starts with thread which utilize current work, and app could not be closed before timer of new generate is started    |    ?                             |<ul><li>- [ ] </li></ul> |
 |  3  | Genrating QR overriding memory       | New QR continiusly hold more and more memory cause of overriding setting in JSON                                            | Singlton class/structure of logs |<ul><li>- [ ] </li></ul> |
 # Using
-  Build and compile on your device and use the .exe with existing .dll's
+  Build and compile on your device and use executable.
+You may use it even without .dll's - they are already included in .exe itself
   Use mobile app(https://github.com/RudeGalaxy1010/AR_Diagnostic) to scan generated QR